Skip to main content

 Words are never enough to express appreciation, but your team's hard work truly was a blessing for us.
 We couldn't be happier with the end result.
 Many, many thanks to you and all the partners connected to this project in addition to the volunteers that gave their time to help us get it all together.
 You are all so very appreciated.

-- Amy S., Media Center Specialist, Westside Middle School, Rocky Face, GA
+- Amy S., Media Center Specialist, Westside Middle School

 Since our school was crashed, there have been SO many classes using the courtyard!
 We love it!!!
 And we're trying to get each grade level to take "ownership" of a space in the courtyard so they are going to help maintain it.
 It's so perfect for our school!!!
 Fits perfectly with our STEM focus.